AleXwern/Discord-v2/README.md

 8. Max pull len:   - The length of the longest pull.
 9. Avg pull len:   - Average length of all pulls.
 10. "Wipes by phase" lists all major Ultimate phases and how many times there was a wipe in each.

-Code status:
-1. Uses the v1 API for now.
-It's deprecated but working so It'll do for now.
-2. Aim is to see how v2 works and possibly switch to it but at first glance is looks wildly different so first I'll get the old system working and then see the improvements on v2 side.